 - An alternate method specially adapted to sandy soils is to transplant vegetables in the furrow, irrigate it once or twice and then establish furrows between the rows after plants have grown larger.

 - Furrows are made with various cultivating tools depending on the type of crop to be grown.

 - Large furrows are normally made with a double mould board plough or lister.

 - A wooden plough with furrower attachment can also be used in place of listers.
 Disc-drum corrugator furrower is very useful to make small size furrows in sandy soil.

 Time to have some positivity.
-Advantages of furrow method of irrigation are given in the next section.
+The advantages of the furrow method of irrigation are given in the next section.

 Advantages of furrow irrigation

-Liked the concept of furrow method of irrigation?
+Liked the concept of the furrow method of irrigation?
 Let me know your thoughts in the comments.